bmrankin/documents-and-resources/ManagerREADME.md

 **I heavily bias towards action.** Long meetings where we are endlessly debating potential directions are often valuable, but I believe starting is the best way to begin learning and make progress.
 This is not always the correct strategy.
 This strategy annoys those who like to debate.

-**Once a decision is reached it is acted upon** Reaching a decision takes time.
+**Once a decision is reached, it is acted upon** Reaching a decision takes time.
 Starting should not.
 If there was a discussion you are a part of and a decision is made go with it.
 If you don't like it or agree, that is fine.
 THere are many decisions I do not like or agree.
 This is human.
 Make them known.
 Do not bring your dissent up later just because.

 **Once a decision is determined to be the wrong one...
 Stop.
-Evaulate.
+Evaluate.
 Alter.** Sometimes a decision is wrong.
 That is fine.
 Own it and evaluate.
 Trust me I currently hold the record for decisions that don't work on this team.

 **I believe in the compounding awesomeness of continually fixing small things.** I believe quality assurance is everyone’s responsibility and there are bugs to be fixed everywhere… all the time.